Spiritual sound in the crypt

 “All of us love creative, groovy music that takes people into the ambiance of the glorious time of jazz in the Sixties, but to embark on a journey with us into modern music.”

-The band is made up of San Francisco-born sax player Dave Barrows, bassist Mike Searl and drummer Sophie Alloway.
+The band is made up of LA-born sax player Dave Barrows, bassist Mike Searl and drummer Sophie Alloway.

 Mike loves travelling and touring and mixing global music influences.